 All young people are expected throughout their period in secure care to participate in:

 - Education: each young person will have an individualised care and education programme, which will identify and support progress towards educational targets.
-A range of subjects and planned education activities is available and young people are supported to take exams.
+A range of subjects and planned education activities are available and young people are supported to take exams.
 Under the Education (Additional Support for Learning) (Scotland) Act 2009, all young people subject to Compulsory Supervision Orders (CSOs) are deemed to have additional support needs which require to be identified and planned for.
 Young people not subject to CSOs may also have additional support needs.
-The duties of education authorities and other agencies to develop and review coordinated support plans are set out the legislation detailed in the resources below.
+The duties of education authorities and other agencies to develop and review coordinated support plans are set out in the legislation detailed in the resources below.

 - Recreational and personal activities: may include astroturf pitch, gymnasium, fitness suite, swimming pool, and physical training instructors.